XoopsDocs/xoopsinfo-tutorial/en/book/2administration.md

 ![](../assets/image007.png)

-The security information comes from
+**PhpSecInfo** provides an equivalent to the phpinfo() function that reports security information about the PHP environment, and offers suggestions for improvement.
+The script comes from https://github.com/funkatron/phpsecinfo, but unfortunately, it was not updated for many years, so the information is definitely outdated.

 ![](../assets/image008.png)